dnldelarosa/Dmisc/README.md

 <!-- badges: end -->

 This package contains functions that I use and they do not belong to a specific package.
-It contains functions for each thing.
+It contains functions for any thing.

 ## Installation